top of page

 Minimizing Criminalization and Encampment Sweeps:

 LICH strongly advocates against all forms of criminalization of homelessness.
-LICH Street Outreach staff coordinate directly with police and other emergency service response entities to conduct outreach.
+LICH Street Outreach staff coordinate directly with police, emergency services, local officials, and businesses to conduct outreach and reduce interaction with enforcement that can lead to further trauma.

 Inclement Weather Outreach: